All trainings are geared towards agencies, not individuals.

 Thinking for a Change Training- An Integrated Cognitive Behavior Change Program*

-The Aggression Interruption Training (AIT) program is a cognitive-behavioral, thirty-session program.
+The Aggression Replacement Training (ART) program is a cognitive-behavioral, thirty-session program.
 During these sessions, group participants gain tools to increase anger control, learn social skills and evaluate their values and beliefs.
 The group facilitator training is a four to five day workshop depending on the number of participants and needs of the agency.
-Participants are offered technical assistance upon request as they implement AIT within their agency.
+Participants are offered technical assistance upon request as they implement ART within their agency.

 *These sessions have been added to the complement of trainings within the past year.